brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-08-install-jekyll-as-user.md

 to ~/.bashrc.
 To test

-    which jekyll # should return:
+    which jekyll # should return something like:
     /home/user/.gem/ruby/2.3.0/bin/jekyl

 When it complains about missing stuff